Program Overview of the FSLI Experience

 Upon completion of the FSLI program, Fellows will be able to:

-• Influence and commit to their organization’s values, goals, and strategic directions.
+• Influence and commit to your organization’s values, goals, and strategic directions.

 • Serve broader and more diverse constituencies.

-• Create positive changes to impact the health of citizens, the environment, the economy, and local communities within their respective states/areas.
+• Create positive changes to impact the health of citizens, the environment, the economy, and local communities within your respective states/area.

 “I am more aware of my strengths and limitations as a leader and therefore I am a better leader.”